jczic/MicroWebSrv/README.md

 Simple but effective :
 - Use it to embed a cool Web site in yours modules
-- Handle POST requests to interract with user and configure options
+- Handle GET, POST, ... requests to interract with user and configure options
 - Exchange in JSON format on HTTP methods to make an embedded fullREST API
 - Serve files on the fly to export any data to the user
+- Use routes and variable route handlers
 - Play with AjAX to interact speedly with a Web application
+- Make it a captive portal simply
 - Use WebSockets for fast and powerful data exchange
 - Make html/python files for rendering more efficient web pages